u11d-com/terraform-aws-medusajs/examples/external-resources/README.md

 ## Deployment Strategy

 MedusaJS starter kits typically use the Next.js framework to build the storefront web application.
 Next.js requires that the MedusaJS backend is available and responsive during the build process to properly fetch data and create a fully functional storefront.
-This is important because storefront will be built with the API provided by backend application.
+This is important because the storefront will be built using the API provided by the backend application.

-Therefore, the deployment process can be divided into two main steps:
+This module is designed to integrate with *existing* infrastructure and uses *external* container registries for your MedusaJS storefront image.
+The typical deployment process involves the following steps:

 1. **Deploy the MedusaJS backend:** First, you must deploy the backend infrastructure using this Terraform module.
 Obtain the backend URL from the module's output.
+2.  **Build and push the storefront image:** Build your Next.js storefront application, pointing it to the deployed backend URL from step 1.
+Then, either build a Docker image of your storefront and push it to your *external* container registry, *or use a pre-built storefront image and proceed to step 3*.
-1. **Build and Deploy the storefront:** After the backend is deployed and running, you can proceed to build your Next.js storefront application, pointing it to deployed backend URL from step 1.
-Once storefront application is built, deploy it to the infrastructure of your choice.
-If you already have prebuilt storefront application as a Docker image, you can use this module to deploy it, by providing `storefront_container_image` value.
+3.  **Deploy the storefront:** Finally, you can configure this module to deploy storefront from the image stored in your *external* registry, by setting `storefront_create` option to true and providing proper image path, including the tag, using `storefront_container_image` variable, as well as providing registry credentials.
+If you already have a prebuilt storefront application as a Docker image, you can use this module to deploy it from your *external* registry, by providing the `storefront_container_image` variable with the full image path, including the tag, and relevant registry credentials.

-This module focuses on the backend deployment but can deploy storefront if `storefront_create` option is set to true and proper `storefront_container_image` is provided.
+While this module primarily focuses on backend deployment, it also supports storefront deployment as mentioned in step 3.

 ## Prerequisites